This program is offered at the Phoenix, AZ, Campus.

 What will you learn at Brookline?

-Our PTA program is designed to provide students with a strong education in patient treatment concepts, theory and applications.
+Our physical therapy training program is designed to provide students with a strong education in patient treatment concepts, theory and applications.
 Students receive hands-on, example based, principals from community leaders in the medical field.
 Students will develop knowledge and skills in areas such as kinesiology, therapeutic exercise, patient care, anatomy & physiology, neurologic / orthopedic rehabilitation and more.
 Click here to view our catalog.

 Upon graduation, you will have the foundation to contribute to your employer in the areas of: